Palindrome-Puzzles/2022-hunt/README.md

      - [The Times They Had](/hunt/data/puzzle/the-times-they-had)

  1. All images, sounds, and videos are licensed under the [Creative Commons Attribution Non-Commercial No-Derviatives license](LICENSE.cc-by-nc-nd.txt).

+ 1. All fonts are co-located with their own license.

  1. Anything else within the [`hunt/data`](hunt/data) folder is licensed under [Creative Commons Attribution Non-Commercial license](LICENSE.cc-by-nc.txt).